About Us: Creating Powerful and Lasting Senegal Community Partnerships

 Natalie Deehan-Clark — Communications Coordinator

 As Communications Coordinator, Natalie develops and implements local and online outreach, as well as manages CREATE!‘s social media presence and website.
-She produces CREATE!‘s weekly blog posts, monthly newsletters, and publications.
+She produces CREATE!‘s bi-weekly blog posts, monthly newsletters, and publications.

 Omar Ndiaye Seck — Country Director